wintercms/wn-googleanalytics-plugin/readme.md

 1. Click **Create service account**.

-1. In the **Create service account** window, type a name for the service account, eg: `OctoberCMS Analytics`.
+1. In the **Create service account** window, type a name for the service account, eg: `Winter CMS Analytics`.

 1. Place a tick in the box  **Furnish a new private key** and select **JSON** for the **Key type**.